This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 When the principle (asl) is firmly established, sobriety and intoxication resemble one another, but when the principle is wanting, both are baseless. —Al-Hujwiri, Revelation of the Mystery

-As the couple practices sexual magic, husband and wife never lose their attraction for one another, because the energy of attraction is never expelled, but sublimated.
+As the couple practices sexual magic, husband and wife never lose their attraction for one another, because the energy of attraction and magnetism is never expelled, but sublimated.
+The couple then charges one another with divine power.
 Through this principle of sexual alchemy, husband and wife remain intoxicated by love for one another, and also remain sober-headed.
 They comprehend that the ego is the source of disorder and divorce.
 So, couples who practice sexual alchemy are better off for preserving their union, because fornication leads to suffering and expulsion from sexual bliss.
 This is how marriages can succeed, rather than end in divorce, which is very common nowadays.

 A matrimony can be one’s heaven or one’s hell.
 Here we are teaching how couples can continually magnetize and charge each other, so that they remain in happiness.